Understanding Missouri Probate Options When a Loved One Passes Away

 - It is more than one year after decedent’s death.

-- There are assets that need to be transferred, and the heirs are unknown or disputed.
+- There are assets that need to be transferred, and the heirs are known.

 - No administration of the estate is necessary other than determining the heirs.